This is us…

 While sitting around the camp fire, we decided to open a company called Lost Campers that would provide hire camper vans for backpackers and independent travelers like ourselves.
 At this time, America was desperate for this road trip vehicle rental option.
 Little did we know how crazy an undertaking that would be.
 Fast forward 8 months later and we opened our little office in San Francisco with just one camping van rental vehicle, who we named Mr Brown, a GMC Safari (pictured above) all decked out to provide awesome adventures.
 Everything inside the van was hand made by us, from the curtains to the bed, to the shelves in the back.
 Well we exaggerate a little there.
 We didn’t make the mattress or the pots and pans, that would be magic that we haven’t quite learnt yet.
 Our goal was to get folks travelling with the freedom and comfortability a well-equipped cheap campervan rental provides.

 In 2008 things were surprisingly difficult with the recession and all, but through grit and determination we continued on, growing van by van and within 2 more years, opened our depot in Los Angeles and then expanded to Salt Lake City in 2014.
 We closed our SLC depot in 2020, but our Californian locations are still going strong.

-We now have three thriving camper van rental offices in San Francisco and Los Angeles with central locations to city and airports.
+We have two thriving camper van rental offices in San Francisco and Los Angeles with central locations to city and airports.
 Along with Nick and Emma, Lost Campers employs nine people who we call family.